 - To accommodate the interconnections, AEP's existing 138 kV Tulsa North station will have to expand the existing 138 kV breaker and a half configuration.
-Bus work and disconnect switches will be designed to accommodate the loading requirements, and circuit breakers will be rated to ensure adequate load and fault interrupting capability.
+Bus work and disconnect switches will be designed to accommodate the loading requirements, and the circuit breaker will be rated to ensure adequate load and fault interrupting capability.
 AEP will own, operate, and maintain the 138 kV Tulsa North station. - Installation of associated protection and control equipment, SCADA, and revenue metering will be required at the AEP 138 kV Tulsa North station.
 AEP reserves the right to specify the final acceptable configuration considering design practices, future expansion, and compliance requirements. - AEP will extend one span of 138 kV transmission line for the generation lead going to the 138 kV Tulsa North station.
-AEP will build and own the first transmission line structure outside of 138 kV Tulsa North station, to which AEP's transmission line conductor will attach.
-ROW will be required for this span. - It is understood that the Interconnection Customer is responsible for all of the connection costs associated with interconnecting GEN-2018-028 to the AEP transmission system.
+AEP will build and own the first transmission line structure outside of 138 kV Tulsa North station, to which AEP's transmission line conductor will attach. - An existing t-line will need to be relocated to make room for the generator tie line. - It is understood that the Interconnection Customer is responsible for all of the connection costs associated with interconnecting GEN-2018-028 to the AEP transmission system.
 The cost of the customer's generating facility and the costs for the line connecting the generating facility to AEP's transmission system (Beyond the first span exiting the POI station) are not included in this report; these are assumed to be the Customer's responsibility. - The customer will be responsible for the cost of constructing a fiber-optic connection from their telecom equipment to AEP's 138 kV Tulsa North control house.